Opentrons/opentrons/api/docs/v2/new_modules.rst

 There are two heating mechanisms in the Thermocycler Module.
 One is the block in which samples are located; the other is the lid heating pad.

-The block can control its temperature between 4°C and 99°C to the nearest 1°C.
+The block can control its temperature between 4 °C and 99 °C to the nearest 1 °C.

-The lid can control its temperature between 37°C to 110°C.
+The lid can control its temperature between 37 °C to 110 °C.

 For the purposes of this section, assume we have the following already: